-If you own multiple feature levels of the product, or if you do not own any, but have feature levels available to you from your subscription (ex: SELECT OpenAccess or ELS), the Feature Level Selector will appear when first opening the product: Click the "Select" button next to the feature level that you would like to use, then click the Done button to open the product.
+If you own multiple feature levels of the product, or if you do not own any, but have feature levels available to you from your subscription (ex: SELECT OpenAccess, ELS, E365 or a Practitioner license), the Feature Level Selector will appear when first opening the product: Click the "Select" button next to the feature level that you would like to use, then click the Done button to open the product.

 A - The user account currently using the product.
 When the feature level is set, it will be set for this user account.
 For help, see: Bentley user registration - Connected User setup